 - A bait to add to your hook

-- To learn the Palomar knot & the double uni knot
+- Learn how to tie the Palomar knot & the double uni knot

 Step 1 – Connect The Fluorocarbon Leader To Your Mainline Braid/Mono